JacobisGreat/Press-One-Bot/README.md

 # Telegram Call Bot with SIP Integration

 A Telegram bot that makes automated voice calls using SIP protocol with 2-stage audio scripts and digit collection.
+- **Please leave a star if you want more updates, for assistance/feature requests message @highnotes on discord**

 ## Features